lperezu1/Hispanic_candidates_NC/README.md

 # Hispanic_candidates_NC
 Hispanic candidates in North Carolina for nov.
 2022 election

+## The News & Observer did this data project to obtain a statewide list of all Hispanic candidates running in the nov.
+2022 election.

+This list was obtained by joining the North Carolina State Board of Election's current 'Statewide Voter Registration database with its '2022 Candidate List Spreadsheet (CSV) (with email addresses)' database.

+The candidate list spreadsheet does not include what ethnicity candidates identify with, while the voter registration database does.
+This merging cross checks which candidates identified as Hispanic in their voter rolls.

+Some caveats: This list is meant to be comprehensive but may leave out Hispanic candidates if they did not register to vote or did not include their ethnicity in their voter rolls.

 ## Download the databases
 Before you run the code, make sure to first download the needed databases.